apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/headless_browser.md

 # [](#headless-browser) Headless browser

-A headless browser is simply a browser that runs without the user interface.
+A headless browser is simply a browser that runs without a user interface (UI).
 This means that it's normally controlled by automated scripts.
-Headless browsers are very popular in scraping because they can help you render JavaScript or behave like a human user to prevent blocking.
+Headless browsers are very popular in scraping because they can help you render JavaScript or programmatically behave like a human user to prevent blocking.
 The two most popular libraries for controlling headless browsers are [Puppeteer](https://pptr.dev/) and [Playwright](https://playwright.dev/).
 The Apify SDK supports both.

 ## [](#playwright-scraper) Building a Playwright scraper

 > We'll be focusing on Playwright today, as it was developed by the same team that created Puppeteer, and it is newer with more features and better documentation.

 Building a Playwright scraper with the Apify SDK is extremely easy.
-To show you how easy, we'll reuse the Cheerio scraper code from the previous lesson.
+To show you how easy it really is, we'll reuse the Cheerio scraper code from the previous lesson.
 By changing only a few lines of code, we'll turn it into a full headless scraper.

 First, we must not forget to install Playwright into our project.